cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 The development of the our model necessarily starts with a description of the gas molecules.
 And what's a better start than the ideal gas law?
 This approximation actually works well with the Earth’s atmosphere, since it has sufficiently low densities and high temperatures.
 The equation of state of ideal gases is given by

 $$
-    p=nk_BT
+    p = \dfrac{N}{V}k_BT =  nk_BT
 $$ (idealgas)

-where $n$ the numerical density of the gas, and $T$ its temperature.
+where $N$ is the number of particles, $V$ the volume, $n$ is the numerical density of the gas ($n=N/V$), and $T$ the temperature.
 To model Earth’s atmosphere, we imagine an infinitely high column of gas subjected to Earth's gravitational field.
 We assume for now that Earth is spherically symmetric.
 We also assume that the mass of the atmosphere is negligible, so that there is no gravitational self-interaction, which would make the problem not analytically solvable.
 Within these assumptions, the pressure of the gas at a certain altitude $h$ must be equivalent to the pressure exerted by the column of gas above it, due to the gravitational field.
 We thus have two expression for the pressure:

 $$
 \begin{cases}